GiacomoLevrini/VHDL_for_beginners/README.md

 make
 sudo make install
 ```
-This commands should work on Unix systems (I personally use Ubuntu 18.04.4 and it works, but again, check the details for you operative system).
+This commands should work on Unix systems (I personally used Ubuntu 18.04.4 and it worked, I upgrade at Ubuntu 20.04 and it works, but again, check the details for you operative system).
 For additional notes ad hints on installation please check the [GHDL-install](http://ghdl.free.fr/site/pmwiki.php?n=Main.Installation) site.
 GHDL does not provide any graphical displayer, so to display the signals of the source code and of the test bench you have to install another free software for graphical visualization of the electronic signals [GKTwave](http://gtkwave.sourceforge.net/):```sudo apt-get install gtkwave```

 So far, if everything has been done correctly up to this point, you should now be able to used all the needed tools.